The Public Liability Insurance Act, 1991

 Advisory Committee

-The central government may constitute an advisory committee to deal with the matters pertaining to the insurance policy.
+The central government may constitute an advisory committee to deal with matters about the insurance policy.
 The committee shall consist of:

 - Three officers who shall represent the central government